Stirling Silliphant

 Stirling Dale Silliphant (January 16, 1918 – April 26, 1996) was an American screenwriter and producer.
 He is best remembered for his screenplay for In the Heat of the Night, for which he won an Academy Award in 1967, and for creating the television series Naked City, Perry Mason, and Route 66.
 Other features as screenwriter include the Irwin Allen productions The Towering Inferno and The Poseidon Adventure.

 Early life, family and education

-Born in Detroit, Michigan, Stirling Silliphant was the son of Lemuel L. Silliphant, a Canadian who immigrated to the United States in 1911, becoming a US citizen in 1916.
+Born in Detroit, Michigan, Stirling Silliphant was the son of Lemuel L. Silliphant, a Canadian who emigrated to the United States in 1911, becoming a US citizen in 1916.
 His mother was Ethel M. Silliphant.
 He had one brother, Leigh, who was three years younger.
 The family moved to Glendale, California when the brothers were young.

-He graduated from Hoover High School and subsequently, from the University of Southern California.
+He was graduated from Hoover High School and the University of Southern California.

 Career

 Silliphant was a film and television writer with more than 700 hours of prime-time television drama to his credit, many of which earned Emmys for their producers, directors, and cast members.
 However, he never received an Emmy personally as writer.
 Time in 1967 referred to him in a feature article with the statement: "The moving finger...having written, moved on!"

 Production manager Sam Manners called him from the road unit of Route 66 from El Paso, Texas.
 He told Stirling they could save perhaps $100,000 if Stirling could write an extra story for the show that could be shot in El Paso while the production trucks and crew were there.
 Silliphant obliged, and had the script ready in a couple of days.
 The guest star was Albert Dekker, who was flown in to portray his part over the weekend.

 Although he worked constantly in Hollywood, he had a well-known aversion against living in Southern California, where he had grown up.
 After he became successful, he built a house in Tiburon, California, and commuted regularly by air to Los Angeles.